-Without further delay, let's dive into the bright world of T8 and T12 tube light fixtures.
+Without further delay, let's dive into the bright world of T8 and other tube light fixtures.

 What are LED and Fluorescent technologies?

-In general, an LED has two plates of semiconductors- one having positively charged particles known as ‘holes’ and the other having negatively charged ‘electrons’.
-The two plates collectively make up a ‘light-emitting diode’.
+In general, an LED has two plates of semiconductors- one having positively charged particles known as 'holes' and negatively charged 'electrons' on the other.
+The two plates collectively make up a 'light-emitting diode.'

-Now, when an electric current passes through the diode, the holes, and electrons move in the opposite directions.
-This ensures that holes collide with electrons.
+When an electric current passes through the diode, the holes and electrons move opposite directions, ensuring that holes collide with electrons.
 Holes exist at a lower energy level then electrons.
-So, when the two collide, electrons lose some energy in the form of photons, i.e, Light.
+So, when the two collide, electrons lose some energy in the form of photons, i.e., light.

 Thus, as a result of the movement of atoms, LEDs (semiconductors) emit light.
-The number of photons that release during the movement (of electrons and holes) determines the luminosity an LED fixture.
+The number of photons that release during the movement (of electrons and holes) determines an LED fixture's luminosity.
 However, LED manufacturers can manipulate the luminosity (lumen output) by adding impurities (by a process known as doping) in the semiconductor.
-Doping, or adding impurities to a semiconductor (LED) allows manufacturing LED lights in various colors (such as red, blue, green, orange, etc.) and hues (such as warm white, cool white, and daylight white).
+Doping, or adding impurities to a semiconductor (LED), allows manufacturing LED lights in various colors (such as red, blue, green, orange, etc.) and hues (such as warm white, cool white, and daylight white).

 HOW FLUORESCENT TUBES WORK

 Now, the heated filament results in the flow of electricity.
 The starter in the lighting fixture enables the flow of electricity.
-There is also a ‘ballast’ present in the fixture of the fluorescent tubes which controls the flow of electricity to prevent the filament from overheating.
-Thus, it is crucial to have a ballast, for without it the filament will overheat, and the tube will explode (probably).
+There is also a 'ballast' present in the fluorescent tubes' fixture, which controls the flow of electricity to prevent the filament from overheating.
+Thus, it is crucial to have a ballast, for without it, the filament will overheat, and the tube will explode (probably).

-The inside of the tube contains a mixture of Argon and Mercury vapor which mostly emits ultraviolet light.
-There are various chemicals with a specific property called ‘fluorescence’ which convert this UV light into visible light.
+The inside of the tube contains a mixture of Argon and Mercury vapor, which mostly emits ultraviolet light.
+Various chemicals with a specific property called 'fluorescence' convert this UV light into visible light.
 These chemicals form a coating on the inside of the tube to help create a spectrum of colors.

-The LED technology offers a number of advantages over fluorescent lighting technology.
+The LED technology offers several advantages over fluorescent lighting technology.
 Energy efficiency and eco-friendly properties are at the tips of this iceberg.

-In the next section, we will look in detail the advantages LED tube lightshave over the conventional counterparts.
+In the next section, we will detail the advantages LED tube lights have over the conventional counterparts.